ochameau/fawkes/README.md

 # Run firefox
 $ firefox -profile profile/ http://localhost/
+(You can also pass --jsdebugger to open devtools against the whole browser, don't miss the frame switching button on the left of the settings button)

 # Select one of the web extension browser
 # Click "Install" to install it